Things to do in Salcombe, Devon

 One of my top things to do in Salcombe is visit Overbecks, a National Trust property perched high on the cliffs and with fabulous gardens to wander around.
 There’s also a little tea room where you can enjoy some tea and cake while taking in the views.

-Do a gin experience
+Do a gin or rum experience

 Visit the walkers’ hut at East Soar Farm

-I absolutely love the walkers’ hut at East Soar Farm, which has an honesty café offering cakes, teas, coffees and more.
+I love the walkers’ hut at East Soar Farm, which has an honesty café offering cakes, teas, coffees and more.
 It’s a charming set up and is right opposite a small rustic playground and paddock with pet sheep, a pony, donkeys and pygmy goats.
-You can drive right there or walk from East Soar carpark or the coast.
+You can drive right there or walk from East Soar carpark or along the coast.

 Refresh with a wood-fired sauna and river swim